dankamongmen/notcurses/doc/man/man3/notcurses_plot.3.md

   ncgridgeom_e gridtype;
   // independent variable is a contiguous range uint64_t rangex;
-  // dependent min and max. set both equal to 0 for
+  // dependent min and max. set both equal to 0 to
-  // use with domain autodiscovery. int64_t miny, maxy;
+  // use domain autodiscovery.
-  bool detectdomain;
+  int64_t miny, maxy;
   bool exponentialy;  // is dependent exponential?
   // independent variable is vertical, not horizontal bool vertical_indep;